top of page

 Home Self Care Struggle

 It was a big struggle to walk.
 Collect mail from my front yard letterbox and feed the cat and dog in the backyard in the initial four months.
 There was great difficulty twisting household taps and dressing daily.
 I enrolled in physiotherapy and hydrotherapy.
 Unable to write in a legible manner.
-I signed an X on the paperwork.

-My local hospital provided monthly IVIG infusions in their Oncology centre.
-The same wards, the same familiar nursing staff and the same infusion method my wife received for cancer treatment.
+All infusions are carried out in the same wards, with the same familiar nursing staff and the same infusion method my wife received for cancer chemo treatment.
 The same familiar medical equipment.
 Two years on.
 Here I am.
 Surrounded by everything I wanted to forget.
 In my mind cancer kills and CIDP cripples.
 Me, a distressed witness of prior circumstance.
 I was back in the same environment and building.
 I reminded myself it's all for the best and left it at that.
-Accepting the hard physical and mental health challenges.
+Accepting the hard physical and mental health challenges that I knew lay ahead.

 I was struggling with poor ambulatory function longer than seven months post diagnosis.
 For example, the assistance of three people was required to descend a vehicle dealership's long flight of stairs.
-Assistance required from the front, back, side and guidance of the guard rail with frequent stops.
+Assistance was required from the front, back, side and guidance of the guard rail with frequent stops.
 As I lived alone and struggled daily with CIDP I considered applying for Meals On Wheels.
-I gathered I did not fit the criteria for the service.
+I gathered I did not fit the age criteria for the service.
 On occasion a family friend, who was a prominent member of a local church, delivered a cooked meal.
 I greatly appreciated it.

 Normal touch sensation had long since returned.
 For many months everything was like coarse sandpaper to the touch.
 Even to pat the dog and cat.
 Initially the first twelve months of abnormal unpleasant foot sensations of crawling ants on skin and sometimes legs to doubt one's sanity.
+I did not develop hand tremors or leg cramps.
+These are symptoms some people diagnosed with CIDP report.

 I confronted significant immobility struggles and home isolation in the twelve months preceding the COVID-19 pandemic.

 I purchased Virtual Reality hardware and software for the home desktop pc.
 I watched 3d movies in a virtual reality cinema.
 VR offered a very real comforting feeling of freedom, experiences and escape from over twelve months of CIDP immobility.
 I also continued developing my own road trips website.
-Self taught through trial and error.
+Self-taught through trial and error.
 I navigated isolation and restriction challenges of COVID-19 without infection.

 I was made aware of a free twelve month government counselling program made available for people to boost their mental health during Covid-19.
 Although I was fine.
 I thought this may be a good program for me to view as insurance.
 In the event I suffered a total CIDP relapse.
+I signed up.

 I used the service as an outlet and to maintain a positive attitude.
 Although beneficial, I viewed it as irrelevant unless I had a total CIDP relapse back to square one.
 I viewed the program as my insurance backup.
 A positive strategy if the worst occurred again.